ssadedin/bpipe/docs/Guides/Configuration.md

 [comment]: <> ( vim: ts=20 expandtab tw=100 spell nocindent nosmartindent filetype=Markdown)

-# Pipeline Configuration
+## Pipeline Configuration

-This section deals with how to create configuration files for parameters, variables and environment for your pipelines.
+This section deals with how to create end-user editable configuration files for parameters, variables and environment for your pipelines.
 Configuration is a key topic for computational pipelines as it is very common that a pipeline needs to be generalised - whether to run on different types of input data, using different computational resources, with different sets of reference data or other static resources, or many other types of settings that can differ between different contexts in which the pipeline may run.
+Therefore you need a way to specify sets of useful default values while allowing the end user to easily customise the values themselves in flexible ways.

-Bpipe offers features to make it easier to set sensible default configuration values, but then allow these to be over-ridden at different levels of specificity.
+Bpipe offers features to achieve this.

-# Precedence of Configuration Files
+## Precedence of Configuration Files

 Although Bpipe offers several different ways to reference configuration settings, there is a common patterns to which are used in a setting where more than one value is available to